 Tempura (天ぷら)

-Tempura is a Japanese dish of seafood, vegetables, or meat breaded and fried in very hot oil.
+Tempura is a Japanese dish of seafood, vegetables, or meat battered and fried in very hot oil.
 The light and crispy coating contrasts with the soft interior of the ingredients, creating a delicious texture.

-Tempura | history, curiosities and recipe
+Tempura | history, curiosities, and recipe

 Yakitori (焼き鳥)